 Step 6: Shape the dough into a 1 1/2 to 2-inch disc.
 Place the parchment paper with the dough onto a cookie sheet.

 Step 7: Use a sharp knife to score the scone dough.
 I cut about 1/4 way into the dough.
 Place the scones into the oven.
-Bake for 25-30 minutes, depending on how thick you make your scone dough circle.
+Bake for 25 to 30 minutes, depending on the thickness of your scone dough circle.

 Step 8: The scones are done when they are slightly golden on top and firm to the touch.
 Remove them from the oven and let them sit on the pan for five minutes.